 Tax planning

-As a director, you have control over when to make a dividend declaration.
-This offers a tax planning advantage over other forms of business structure.
-You may decide to postpone drawing down funds until the next tax years starts, for example, to minimise your exposure to higher rates of income tax.
+For example, you may decide to postpone drawing down funds until the next tax year starts to minimise your exposure to higher income tax rates.

 Professional image

-Having a company can present a professional image to clients and customers which is particularly important in certain industries.
+Having a company can present a professional image to clients and customers, which is particularly important in certain industries.

 Securing funding